sun-jiao/flut-renamer/README.md

 | ![Ten-inch_Tablet-2](/screenshots/Ten-inch_Tablet-2.png?raw=true) | ![Ten-inch_Tablet-3](/screenshots/Ten-inch_Tablet-3.png?raw=true) |

 # Credit
-- Thanks to [m040601](https://aur.archlinux.org/account/m040601) for suggesting a new name for this application. "flut renamer" is inspired by their suggestion "renamer-flutter"
+- Thanks to [m040601](https://aur.archlinux.org/account/m040601) for suggesting a new name for this application. "flut renamer" is inspired by their suggestion.
 - Thanks to [LinuxLinks](https://www.linuxlinks.com) for recommending this application in [their article](https://www.linuxlinks.com/flut-renamer-bulk-file-renamer/).
 - Thanks to [HowToMen](https://www.youtube.com/@howtomen) for recommending this application in [their video](https://www.youtube.com/watch?v=ekUuJyX3ITk).
 - Thanks to [Andy](https://www.justgeek.fr/author/andy/) for recommending this application in [their article](https://www.justgeek.fr/flut-renamer-125392/).